-Hence, embracing the idea of exploring possible couplings between dark energy fields and curvature, at both late and intermediate times, would therefore open new avenues toward the fundamental properties related to dark energy, among which its evolution \cite{Capozziello:2022jbw}, a possible interaction with other sectors, its form, and so on \cite{Farrar:2003uw, Wang:2016lxa}.
-Motivated by the above points, we here focus on scalar field dark energy models, minimally and non-minimally coupled.
-The couplings are thus performed within the so-called \emph{trinity of gravity} \cite{BeltranJimenez:2019esp} as cosmological backgrounds, highlighting the main differences when coupling dark energy with curvature, $R$, torsion, $T$, and non-metricity, $Q$, scalars.
 We explore six quintessence scenarios and five phantom potentials of dark energy, whose evolution has not been ruled out by observations yet, but rather can revive as due to the last findings presented by the DESI collaboration.
 For the sake of completeness, we additionally seek for dust-like scalar fields, namely for alternative version of scalar field description, that is divided into \emph{quasiquintessence} and \emph{quasiphantom field} \cite{Luongo:2023jnb}, respectively.
 Precisely, in both the so-cited representations, we analyze the corresponding modified Friedmann equations and study the cosmological dynamics by computing autonomous systems of first-order differential equations.
 Reliably, in formulating the dynamical variables, in lieu of using the widely-used exponential and power-law potentials \cite{Copeland:2006wr, Bahamonde:2017ize}, whose advantage only lies in reducing the overall complexity, we select more appropriate dimensionless functions that may work regardless the types of involved potentials.